Valay-2004/CTF-Writeups/TryHackMe/MEDIUM/Olympus/Olympus.md

 ## Enumeration

-Let's try our luck with `rustscan`
+Let's start enumerating the machine.

 ```bash
 rustscan -a 10.49.154.120 -- -sCV -oN rust